About The Team

 FIRST Robotics Competition Team 181, the Birds of Prey, is a partnership between students from four different Hartford Public Schools and professional mentors from several companies, including Pratt & Whitney.
 The team was founded in 1997 and is open to all high school students from Hartford Public Schools.
 The vision of Team 181 is to provide an exciting learning environment where team members are inspired by science and technology and mentored to develop their life skills.
 Our team currently has about 50 student team members and 20 mentors, parents and teachers actively involved.

 In 2009, the Birds of Prey moved back to its original Nest in Hartford Public High School.
-The team is open to students from all Hartford Public Schools and currently has students from Hartford Public High School, Pathways Academy of Technology & Design, Hartford Magnet Trinity College Academy, and Sports Medical Sciences Academy.
+The team is open to students from all Hartford Public Schools and currently has students from Hartford Public High School, Pathways Academy of Technology & Design, and Hartford Magnet Trinity College Academy.

 Former team members have gone on to attend Rensselaer Polytechnic Institute, Rochester Institute of Technology, Worcester Polytechnic Institute, Bentley College, Central Connecticut State University, University of Connecticut, Trinity College, University of New Hampshire, University of Hartford, Union College, William and Mary College, Manchester Community College, Howard University, Sacred Heart University, Capital Community College, Columbia University, Albright College, Brooklyn Polytechnic Institute, Champlain College, and Kansas State University.